How to Use the Budget Tool

 - Weekly Breakdown - Shows calendar-based weeks (Monday through Sunday) with income and expenses for each week

-- Week tabs - Click on a week tab to see the breakdown for that specific week
+- Week tabs - Click a week tab to switch the active week for viewing and data entry

 Important: Scroll down below the Weekly Breakdown section to find the forms for adding and editing data.